 A blend of functionality and beauty

-The balconies in Valletta were originally designed for practical reasons.
-They provided residents with a space to observe the bustling streets below while maintaining privacy.
 In a densely built city like Valletta, with its narrow, winding streets, these small outdoor spaces offered a reprieve from the crowded environment.
-The balconies were also a place for people to engage in social interactions or simply relax and enjoy the Mediterranean breeze.
+The balconies were also a place for people to engage in social interactions or relax and enjoy the Mediterranean breeze.

 However, over time, these balconies evolved into symbols of Maltese craftsmanship.
 Often made of wood, stone, or wrought iron, they feature intricate designs that range from simple and functional to elaborate and decorative.

 The wooden balconies, which are perhaps the most iconic, are typically painted in vibrant hues of blue, green, red, and yellow.
-This color scheme not only adds charm to the city but also reflects the Mediterranean spirit, where colors are rich and warm.
+This colour scheme not only adds charm to the city but also reflects the Mediterranean spirit, where colours are rich and warm.

 Preserving the tradition